Hsu Wei-ning

 Hsu Wei-ning (許瑋甯 (Xǔ Wěinìng); born 7 August 1984), also known as Tiffany Ann Hsu, is a Taiwanese actress.
 Hsu began her career as a model, and first came to attention for her supporting roles in the Taiwanese drama series It Started with a Kiss and its sequel They Kiss Again.
 She also worked as a VJ for MTV Taiwan.

 Her performance as Doris in the Taiwanese film Design 7 Love earned her a Golden Horse Award nomination for Best New Performer.
 She appeared in the drama series The Way We Were, for which she won a Golden Bell Award for Best Supporting Actress.
 She is also known for starring in the supernatural horror film The Tag-Along (2015) and its sequel The Tag-Along 2 (2017).

 Early life

 Hsu's father is Italian-American and her mother is Taiwanese.
-Her father abandoned the family before she was born, leaving her mother to raise Hsu with the assistance of her maternal grandparents and her other family members.
+Her father abandoned the family when she was two, leaving her mother to raise Hsu with the assistance of her maternal grandparents and her other family members.
 Hsu attended the Hwa Kang Arts School in Taipei where she was classmates with Rainie Yang and Alien Huang.
 She graduated from the Chinese Cultural University with a major in Drama Acting in 2007.
 Friends call her by her middle name, Ann, which is also the English name listed on her agency's profile webpage.